floehopper/jamesmead.org/source/blog/2021-01-23-youtube-video-of-my-3d-maze-game-for-the-zx-spectrum.html.md

 James must've been incredibly patient to type in all the raw numbers for the machine code with only very rudimentary checksums.
 And, given that the game is written entirely in machine code and the assembler source code is lost in the mists of time, I was impressed that James managed to successfully modify the game in a couple of different ways using a load of judicious [`PEEK`s and `POKE`s][peek-and-poke] and apparently without the use of a disassembler.
 In particular he's written a nice maze editor program which runs on the Spectrum and allows you to design your own maze.
 I was quite amused to learn that the maze had to be square - I can't imagine it would've been much harder for me to have allowed rectangular ones!

-James is very fair in his criticisms of the game - his main observation is that it's not very interesting to play, bit it is very fast compared to other similar games.
+James is very fair in his criticisms of the game - his main observation is that it's not very interesting to play, but it is very fast compared to other similar games.
 I also enjoyed reading the reviews of the book he'd found in a couple of magazines of the time.
 I had a lovely exchange with him in [the Youtube comments][] and he [changed the title][change-title-tweet] of the Youtube video to include my name which was a nice gesture.
 Anyway, this was a brilliant trip down memory lane for me and reminded me of my programming roots!

 ### Playing the game